unknowntpo/articles/docs/syncpool/index.md

 #### Memory Allocation
 ![Structure-Binding-mem](StructureBinding_mem.png)

-We can see that `(*Session).rowsToBeans` takes a lot of time and consumes a lot of memory.
+We can see that under the frame of `(*Session).rows2Beans`, except the function underneath `xorm` framework that we can't touch, `(*Session).slice2Bean` took a lot of CPU time and had lot of memory allocation.

-Let's see what happend inside.
+<TODO>: explain structure binding

 ## Step 2: Use sync.Pool to reduce memory allocation